uhellstr/OpenXtalk-butterfly/README.md

 Butterfly
 =========

+Note: LiveCode no longer support the community edtion.
+Therefore this repo now is converted to use openXtalk.

-A C64 Basic demo converted to LiveCode.
+A C64 Basic demo converted to openXtalk.

-This version of Butterfly is built with LiveCode Community version 6.5.X Download this free version of LiveCode from http://livecode.com/
+This version of Butterfly is built with OpenXtalk Download this free version of Openxtalk from https://www.openxtalk.org/forum/

 A couple of years ago I was really into retroprogramming and did some Assembler and Basic programming on C64.
 One of the programs I wrote in Basic was the Butterfly Demo.